Raghushubi/amfoss-tasks/Task-01/SOLUTION.md

 3)gh auth login

-To clone the reposit
+To clone the repository:

 4)git clone

-To make a directory titled codes I used:
+To make a directory 'codes':

 5)cd